 The ability to write is one of the most essential skills that every child needs to learn.
-It serves as one of their ammunition in their lives to counter the demands of the society.
+It serves as one of their ammunition in their lives to counter the demands of society.
 This is the reason why writing is being taught in school.
 However, parents should not only rely on the school.
-They themselves should also teach their children in their home before sending them to any learning institution.
+They themselves should also teach their children in their homes before sending them to any learning institution.
 Teaching how to write, however, is a challenging task for all parents and teachers.
 They need to put effort and patience for them to teach the skill.
-We understand how challenging it is, that is why we compiled some Handwriting Practice Workbooks/Worksheets that you can use as you teach them how to write.
+We understand how challenging it is, and that is why we compiled some Handwriting Practice Workbooks/Worksheets that you can use as you teach them how to write.

 Experts say that in teaching the basics of handwriting, you should focus one at a time on its three components: Letter Formation, Size, and Spacing

 The form and slant of specific letters depend on the style of handwriting being taught.
 However, children must first learn the starting and stopping point of each letter.
 This can be accomplished by having children trace the letters with their index fingers before they begin writing.
 You should also consider the proper posture and paper positions to ensure correct letter formation.
 Children should sit upright with both feet flat on the floor, placing the paper at a 45-degree angle toward the writing-arm side of the body and tilting it to conform to the position of the writing arm’s forearm.